vishoo7/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the "In [3]" code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a histogram showing the count for each class.
+First, is a histogram showing the count for each class.
+Second, I display 10 random images

 ![alt text][image1]